 We are being careful to evolve responsibly

 In this era where connectivity reigns, consumers, especially younger consumers, are aware of their impact on the environment and society.
 9 in 10 Generation Y consumers are likely to leave one brand for another that is associated with a cause (see Mercedes Erra's considerations on the quest for meaning through brands).
 They are even willing to pay more for a responsible brand.
 While governments can legislate, consumers push us in this direction first.
 They are able to force us to assume our responsibilities.
 At IHG we have integrated a series of programs to reduce our impact.
-Nous We have goals to reduce our environmental footprint and make a positive social impact on local communities.
+We have goals to reduce our environmental footprint and make a positive social impact on local communities.
 We also train people in the hotel industry in partnership with schools within the framework of our program IHG Academy.

 A crucial point: talents

 We need to reflect on how to push people to pursue a career in the hotel industry.
 Worldwide, 1 in 10 jobs are in tourism.
 We must strengthen our appeal and improve the hotel sector's reputation.
-We know employees are placing an increasing emphasis on shared values.
+We know employees are placing increasing emphasis on shared values.
 Our TRUE Hospitality values also apply to our employees, who must feel received, welcomed and respected.
 It doesn't matter where they are, what they do.
 This is what attracted me to IHG: this acute sense of family values where we respect and open up to greater diversity.
 Enabling everyone to reach their full potential.
 That is why I am an active member of our Diversity and Inclusion Committee.
 Women represent 38% of our management team and 36% of our management committee.
 I hope that this will continue to progress to attract the best talent for our future growth.

-Many things have changed since the opening of the Grand Hôtel; IHG will pursue its progress to develop.
+Many things have changed since the opening of the Grand Hôtel; IHG will pursue its progress to grow.
 In order to do so, our partnerships with hotel owners are of paramount importance (see the partnership with Covivio IHG explained during the Global Lodging Forum).
 We have thus decided to decentralize our services as we have done in France by strengthening staff in our markets.

 An exciting period is underway in Europe for IHG...